Honeydukes candy list for muggles

 Specific on their ingredients.
 No gelatin, lots of sugar or course, and no fat.
 Candy is never very healthy, but this set is perhaps less unhealthy and certainly more vegetarian than the usual.
 It has good customer reviews.

+These are the real thing.
 Yes, they really do have every flavor.
 Rotten egg, grass and more.
 Yes, there are old fashioned sweets in there as well.
 Really just like the books and movies.

 If you read the books or watched the Harry Potter movies, you know that Harry’s favorite candy is the Bertie Botts Beans, jellybeans that is.
 Your purchase will give you two boxes of candy with all of the flavors in them.
 You will have normal flavored jellybeans and then some weird and gross ones.
 Flavors include Skunk Spray Licorice, Pencil Shavings Top Banana, Rotten Egg Buttered Popcorn, Toothpaste Berry Blue, Canned Dog Food Chocolate Pudding, Barf Peach, Booger Juicy Pear, Moldy Cheese Caramel Corn, Baby Wipes Coconut and Centipede Strawberry Jam.